 At some point in your professional career, you’ll inevitably find yourself looking for a new job.
 Of course, not every job hunt is the same.
 Casually looking for a new role is a very different experience than seeking your first job after college.
-It’s also very different from job hunting if you’ve been laid off, or are switching fields.
+It’s also very different from bouncing back and job hunting if you’ve lost your job, or are switching fields.
 However, each job-hunting scenario comes with a certain level of uncertainty, and each is time-consuming.
-If you think you may be in the market for a new role, you’re probably wondering about the best way to find a new job.
+If you think you may be in the market for a new role, you’re probably wondering how to find a new job.

 The best approach to a job hunt might be different for each professional, and each field.
 That being said, there are a few tried and tested tips for simplifying your search.
-There are also a few new and more creative ideas!
+There are also a few creative ideas if you want to try something different.

 Consider using these tips if you're wondering about the best way to find a new job: